-Though her famous song may have set off some alarm bells in 2006, the warning signs soon became starker in the public eye.
+“Rehab” may have set off some alarm bells in 2006, but the warning signs soon became starker in the public eye.
 As the spotlight of fame grew harsher, so did Winehouse’s reliance on drugs to quiet the noise.
 Meanwhile, the paparazzi documented her every move — as she and her husband Blake Fielder-Civil were plastered across magazines with abandon.

 As the Academy Award-winning documentary Amy explored, her own father once famously hesitated to send her to rehab when she needed it most.
 But he wasn’t the only person in Winehouse’s circle who was blamed for her downward spiral.
 After her demise, fingers were pointed in every direction.

 Perhaps most devastating of all, Amy Winehouse’s death came a mere month after she canceled what was supposed to be a comeback tour — in order to save her own life.
 By that point, it was too late.